uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 ## Snow and soil structure and processes

-The soil column is structured as a sequence of layers organized by soil horizons (i.e. fibric and humic organic horizons, mineral horizon and parent material).
+The soil column is structured as a sequence of layers organized by soil horizons (i.e. fibric, humic, mineral, and parent material).
 The number and physical properties of layers may change throughout the simulation based on vegetation, thermal, hydrologic, and seasonal properties that are calculated at each time step [@Zhuang2003; @Euskirchen2014; @Yi2009;